Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 The underlying thesis is that companies succeed when they focus on what they do best, rather than trying to adapt to the environment in a reactive fashion.

-Key to the framework are resources that are valuable, rare, inimitable, and orga-nized (VRIO).
+Key to the framework are resources that are valuable, rare, inimitable, and organized (VRIO).
 Such resources can be tangible like a warehouse in an optimal location where no competitor can find space, or intangible such as industry leadership through intellectual prowess.
-It is important that the resources are heterogeneous (such that the mix of re-sources cannot be replicated), and they are not easily moved to other companies (e.g., patents).
+It is important that the resources are heterogeneous (such that the mix of resources cannot be replicated), and they are not easily moved to other companies (e.g., patents).
 Prof. Prahalad and Hamel further enhanced RBV and made it more accessible to a broader audience with the Core Competence framework.

 #### 2.1.4 Cascade of Choices